This site: http://brianwhitworth.com/ is about my interests, incluing riding a motorbikes, singing, quantum, theory and socio-technical computing.

 flexiblity, connectivity, privacy, functionality,

 usability and extendibility.
-My PhD student Karen
+My student Karen

 Patten and I analyzed flexibility into anticipation, agility

-and adaptation, see How CIOS Use
+and adaptation in How CIOS Use

 Flexibility to Manage Uncertainty in Dynamic Business

 Environments, best practitioner paper AMCIS 2009.
+Work on Measuring

 Disagreement gives a measure for group diversity.

-agreement in computer-mediated groups showed that
+agreement in computer-mediated groups

 linkage.
-Group processes Beyond
+The paper Beyond

-discussing.
-People dont work like computers, as
+discussing suggested a new online social form.
+Brains dont work like computers, as

 Comparison of Human and Computer Information Processing